1rvyn/sentiment_analysis/README.md

 # sentiment_analysis
-A notebook using Keras + Sklearn which performs text classification
+A notebook using Keras + Sklearn which performs text classification by using many different AI Models (LSTM, CNN, Naive-Bayes etc)

 Read more here: